carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 Only looking up one of the two columns (e.g. either hash or length) is faster than looking up in a multi-column index.

 Depending on the amount of clashes for each column, filtering afterwards can be faster.

+TODO reflect against Duplicati; try to correlate the number of blocks to the the size of the data backed up, to relate the performance numbers to how Duplicati would perform (or at least how the database accesses would perform) - hopefully leading to that the database is now not the bottleneck.